 Whether you’re a short-term expat or just visiting, having travel insurance in Cambodia is crucial.
 (Long-term expat?
 More info on health insurance here).
 If you’ve read my friend’s horror story, you’re probably already convinced.
 If not, read on.

-Here’s why you need travel insurance
+Here’s why you need travel insurance in Cambodia

 Even healthy people get sick and have accidents